 An endogenous treatment-effects example without censoring can be seen in the Structural Equation Modeling Reference Manual.
 Again just add lcensored() or rcensored() to family() if the outcome is censored.
 For interval-measured data, add the suboption ldepvar() or udepvar() to specify the lower or upper bound of the interval.
 The dependent variable specifies the other bound.

-You can use either the commands shown above or Stata’s SEM Builder to create and estimate these models.
+You can use either the commands shown above or Stata’s SEM Builder to create and fit these models.